 Tips For Microneedling At Home Safely

-3. Remember to replace your device or needles.
-With the Banisher we recommend replacing after 8 uses.
+- Remember to replace your device or needles.
+With the Banisher we recommend replacing the replaceable head after 4-8 sessions.

-5. Thoroughly cleanse the skin you will microneedle on before starting.
-Optional, you may use 70% isopropyl alcohol pad or cotton ball dipped in alcohol to cleanse the skin before microneedling for extra precaution just hydrate skin thoroughly afterwards.
+- Thoroughly cleanse the skin you will microneedle on before starting.
+Optional, you may use 70% isopropyl alcohol pad or cotton ball dipped in alcohol to cleanse the skin before microneedling for extra precaution.
+Use moisturizer to hydrate skin thoroughly afterwards.

-7. Make sure the serum you are using on top afterwards has few fragrance or preservatives.
+- Make sure the serum you are using on top afterwards has few fragrance or is something you've patch tested or used before.

 You can also read our microneedling aftercare guide for more indepth aftercare!

-Things that people normally do daily like wearing contact lenses for the eyes can also have an infection risk when you don't properly remove them, care for, and keep clean.
-Is it risky to eat raw oysters?
-Yes there are risks, but we feel like with microneedling at home, it should be up to the consumer to make their choice for what is right for them.
+Things that people normally do daily like wearing contact lenses for the eyes can also have an infection risk when you don't properly care for them and keep clean.
+While there are minor risks, we feel like with microneedling at home, it should be up to the consumer to make their choice for what is right for them.

-So we feel that the best method is to be able to provide the safest home microneedle tools and education on how to use it properly to eliminate the risks for people who are interested in microneedling at home!
+We're here to provide the safest home microneedle tools and education on how to use it properly to eliminate the risks for people who are interested in microneedling at home to treat acne scars or fine lines.

-So if you are comfortable doing it yourself, and can follow a few instructions like the ones mentioned above, then microneedling at home is perfectly fine and safe to do and will give you results!
+So if you are comfortable doing it yourself, then microneedling at home is perfectly fine and safe to do and will give you results!

 ------